studyathome-internationally/rehabilitationstechnik/docs/chapter17.md

 ![Percentage of U.S. population living in households requiring assistance with daily living tasks – 1990/91 (source: U.S. Census Bureau WWW page).](./pics/07/prozentueller-anteil-hilfestellungen-us.color.svg "percentage-assistance-us#Percentage of U.S. population living in households needing assistance with daily living tasks – $1990/91$ (Source: U.S. Census Bureau WWW page, according to [@zagler:2008, @charness:1998:b]).")

-In a $1982$ study conducted in the U.S., it was found that $36\%$ of those caring for an elderly person were themselves over $65$ years old [@harootyan:1993].
+In a $1982$ study conducted in the U.S., it was found that $36\%$ of those caring for an old person were themselves over $65$ years old [@harootyan:1993].

 Declines in performance typical of the general aging process have been analyzed for a number of functions.
 They are described in the following points.
 However, it is important to reiterate here the particular heterogeneity of this population stratum.
-Much of the data elaborated below is based on averaging and thus attempts to represent the typical performance data of a statistical person of a certain age that does not exist in reality.
+Much of the data elaborated below are based on averaging and thus attempts to represent the typical performance data of a statistical person of a certain age that does not exist in reality.
 Rather, it is known that in many cases the extreme values of a given measurement scale are much more crowded than the middle [@harrington:1998].
 Therefore, the values given here can only represent a general trend line.